incoqnito/healthstorage-odm/readme.md

 ##### deleteById(id)

-Deletes during development a schema by its identifier.
+Deletes during development a sdo by its identifier.

 ```ts
   // Define client...